cyberpay/galilel/README.md

 daemons in a client server model.
 It is comparable to "Instant On" model available in Electrum client.

+Galilel v3.1.0 is the worlds first crypto currency which has proportional Zerocoin Proof-of-Stake (zPoS) rewards depending on the block reward!

 # Coin Specifications

 * Coin Name: Galilel